aws-deepracer/ude/README.md

 ## Unified Distributed Environment (UDE)

 UDE is an open-source Python library for virtualizing reinforcement learning environments.
-It provides a uniform API to control the flow and life-cycle of the environments, and supports seamless offload of simulation environments.
+It supports seamless offload and provides a uniform API to control the flow and life-cycle of simulation environments.

 ## Installation